cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

 ![](hw02_gapminder_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-7-1.png)

-Observations associated with each continent in a density plot.
+Observations associated with each continent in a density plot to illustrate the spread of the data.

 ``` r
 ggplot(gapminder, aes(x=continent, fill=continent, colour=continent)) + geom_density(alpha=0.5)